Introduction to Cold Work and Spot Repair options

 Cold work is defined by tools that do not generate high heat.
 Spot repair involves removing damaged or deteriorated parts of the coating and the associated contamination, followed by replacement with a new coating.
 This helps to extend the life of the coating system with minimal intervention.

 Spot repair maintenance on coatings is a constant process.
-In actual fact, it is a necessity to ensure the coating system is performing optimally and protecting the underlying asset substrate.
+It is necessary to ensure the coating system is performing optimally and protecting the underlying asset substrate.

-Read more about spot repair here: Do conventional grinding discs hurt more than they heal?
+Read more about spot repair: Do conventional grinding discs hurt more than they heal?

 Cold work tools – Micron (μm )